hannah-1/hannah-1.github.io/README.md

 # Hannah Allen's Github Page

-This is a new page I've made to record my school and personal projects.
+This is a page I've made to record my school and personal projects.

 ### Ideas for Future Content